Last Updated on July 4, 2023

 2. Keep your four-legged friend well-exercised

-Australian Shepherds are a very energetic breed and need regular exercise to keep them happy and healthy.
-You should never forget about that and do your best to provide your dog with as much training as possible.
+Australian Shepherds are energetic and need regular exercise to keep them happy and healthy.
+You should never forget that and do your best to provide your dog with as much training as possible.
 Those Aussies that do not get enough exercise may turn to destructive behaviour.
-You can easily prevent this type of behaviour if you
+You can easily prevent this type of behaviour if you.

 - Walk your dog as long as you can

 Your Aussie needs fresh air, just like you do.
 However, walking with your dog in Australia during the pandemic may have some restrictions.